PrithivRaaj/LearnPython/Strings in Python/README.md

 # Python String Formatting
 Strings in Python or string data type in Python can be formatted with the use of format() method which is a very versatile and powerful tool for formatting Strings.
 Format method in String contains curly braces {} as placeholders which can hold arguments according to position or keyword to specify the order.

-# String Template Class in Python
-In the String module, Template Class allows us to create simplified syntax for output specification.
-The format uses placeholder names formed by $ with valid Python identifiers (alphanumeric characters and underscores).
-Surrounding the placeholder with braces allows it to be followed by more alphanumeric letters with no intervening spaces.
-Writing $$ creates a single escaped $.

-Python String Template:

-The Python string Template is created by passing the template string to its constructor.
-It supports $-based substitutions.
-This class has 2 key methods:

- * substitute(mapping, **kwds): This method performs substitutions using a dictionary with a process similar to key-based mapping objects. keyword arguments can also be used for the same purpose.
-In case the key-based mapping and the keyword arguments have the same key, it throws a TypeError.
-If keys are missing it returns a KeyError.
- * safe_substitute(mapping, **kwds): The behavior of this method is similar to that of the substitute method but it doesn’t throw a KeyError if a key is missing, rather it returns a placeholder in the result string.

-The substitute() method raises a KeyError when a placeholder is not supplied in a dictionary or a keyword argument.
-For mail-merge style applications, user-supplied data may be incomplete and the safe_substitute() method may be more appropriate — it will leave placeholders unchanged if data is missing:

-# Printing the template String:

-The “template” attribute of the Template object can be used to return the template string.

-# Escaping $ Sign:

-The $$ can be used to escape $ and treat as part of the string.

-# The ${Identifier}:

-The ${Identifier} works similar to that of $Identifier.
-It comes in handy when valid identifier characters follow the placeholder but are not part of the placeholder.